joshdoman/peerfed/doc/multisig-tutorial.md

 # 1. Multisig Tutorial

-Currently, it is possible to create a multisig wallet using Bitcoin Core only.
+Currently, it is possible to create a multisig wallet using PeerFed Core only.

 Although there is already a brief explanation about the multisig in the [Descriptors documentation](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md#multisig), this tutorial proposes to use the signet (instead of regtest), bringing the reader closer to a real environment and explaining some functions in more detail.